 Pursuant to the Purchase and Sale Agreement, dated April 13, 2018 and further amended on December 19, 2019, the Company was committed to a minimum royalty payment of \$0.03 million per year.
-Royalties on CO2 pistols were to be paid for so long as patents remain effective beginning at $2\frac{1}{2}\%$ of the agreed upon net price of \$167.60 ("Stipulated Net Price") for the first year and reduced by 0.1% each year thereafter until it reaches 1%.
-For each substantially new product in this category, the rate would begin again at $2\frac{1}{2}\%$.
+Royalties on CO2 pistols were to be paid for so long as patents remain effective beginning at 2 1⁄2% of the agreed upon net price of \$167.60 ("Stipulated Net Price") for the first year and reduced by 0.1% each year thereafter until it reaches 1%.
+For each substantially new product in this category, the rate would begin again at 2 1⁄2%.
 Royalties on the fintail projectiles (and any improved versions thereof) will be paid so long as patents remain effective at a rate of 4% of the agreed upon Stipulated Net Price for fintail projectile products.

 On January 7, 2022, the Company and the CTO agreed to waive all future rights and entitlements under such agreement, including without limitation any right, title, or interest in the intellectual property or royalty fees except for those on the fintail projectiles.
 In exchange for the royalty termination, the Company agreed to grant 200,000 RSU's and renegotiation of the employment contract of the increase in the number of shares of common stock available for issuance under the 2020 Plan.
 The RSU's will vest on January 7, 2024.
-As a result, the Company did not recognize any royalty expense in the first quarter of 2022 nor in the first quarter of 2023 and recognized stock compensation expense of \$0.2 million and \$0.6 million associated with the RSUs during the three months ended February 28, 2023 and 2022, respectively.
+The Company recognized stock compensation expense of \$0.4 million and \$0 associated with the RSUs during the six months ended May 31, 2023 and 2022, respectively.
+The Company expensed \$0.01 million and \$0 for royalties due to the Company's CTO during the three and six months ended May 31, 2023 and 2022 respectively.